rkeppner/keppner-recipes/_posts/2023-01-14-single-serving-brownie.md

 ### Directions

 1. Place butter in custard cup or small ramekin.
 Cover and microwave on low until melted.
-2. Add brown sugar, vanilla, milk, flour, and salt.
+2. Add brown sugar, cocoa powder, vanilla, milk, flour, and salt.
 Whisk with fork until combined.
 3. Fold in chocolate chips and nuts.
 4. Microwave on high for 1 minute and 15 seconds.
 Allow to cool completely.
 5. If desired, top with whipped cream or ice cream.